Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 3. Create appropriate graphs to visually represent the relationship between financial services accessed (non-mobile, mobile, both) and age, gender, marital status, land ownership and type of income.

 4. What can you conclude about use of financial services in Tanzania so far?
-Which demographic are associated with mobile money use?
+Which demographic are associated with mobile money use ?
+5. Test branch

 ## Variables